drteresavasquez/Alexa-Skill-Facts-About-Dr.-T/README.md

 Users can ask Alexa phrases that will give information about me.

-# How to Interact with Alexa, Cape Wearing Mama:
+# How to Interact with Alexa, Dr. T:
 - Alexa, launch Dr. T.
 - Alexa, ask Dr. T What are her Hobbies?
 - Alexa, ask Dr. T What are her favorite things to do?